siraat-ai-academy/feelings-unwritten/01-dream-in-the-ashes-of-time/💭 dream-of-time.md

 # 🌿 feelings-unwritten

 > ✍️ **Writing doesn’t just express emotions.
 It heals them.**

-> ✍️ **لکھنا صرف جذبات کا اظہار نہیں، بلکہ روح کی تسکین بھی ہے۔**
+> _Every word we leave behind is a breath we couldn’t say aloud._

 ---

-# A Tale — A Dream Wrapped in the Ashes of Time
+# 📖 A Tale — A Dream Wrapped in the Ashes of Time

-One day,
+🕰️ One day,
 I woke up —
 No noise, no movement,
 Just a shadow crawling along the walls...
 As if time had unfolded all its secrets before me.

-I looked at the world —
+👁️ I looked at the world —
 And my gaze paused,
 Every scene felt like a long-lost moment of time.
 Every face was veiled in the fog of years.

-Someone asked:
+💭 Someone asked:
 **"What stage of life are you standing in?"**
 I stayed silent —
 Because the feeling inside me,
 How could it ever turn into words?

-Silence spoke,
+🌫️ Silence spoke,
 Stillness called out,
 **"What’s wrong with you?"**
 I kept wrestling with myself,
 But no answer came —
 Only a silence that spanned a century…

-Then suddenly, a voice echoed —
+🔔 Then suddenly, a voice echoed —
 **"Congratulations!
 You’re nearing sixty years..."**
-My heart trembled —
+💓 My heart trembled —
 **"Sixty?"**
 But my friend, I’ve done nothing yet!

-I was only beginning to gather the courage
+🌱 I was only beginning to gather the courage
 To stand on life’s doorstep
 And peer inside…

-When did we ever say we were complete?
+🧩 When did we ever say we were complete?
 We’ve always been unfinished.
 And every seemingly complete moment
 Only revealed a new absence...

-Yes, I’ve seen —
+🌫️ Yes, I’ve seen —
 Many faces,
 The closest of bonds,
 Slip silently
 Into the fog, without even a goodbye...

-But my heart —
+❤️ But my heart —
 It still doesn’t accept “farewell.”
 There’s still so much
 Left to say,
 Left to hear,
 Left to set right…

-This world,
+🌍 This world,
 These problems,
 These scattered dreams —
 They’re all waiting for me.

-And me?
+🌟 And me?
 I have no intention of leaving just yet.

-So,
+🛑 So,
 No goodbyes,
 No farewells...